rainbow954/streamly-spark-examples/streamly-mqtt-kafka/README.md

 ```

 ### 7. Submit your application
- - Go to Processing tab
+ - Open the Processing tab in the Streamly dashboard
- - Click on Add Application.
-A new application is created with name : `No Name`.
+ - Click on `Add Application`.
+A new application is created with name: `No Name`.
- - Provide a valid name for your application and click on Save icon.
-It should start with your namespace.
-In this example the name is `greenspace-mqtt-kafka`.
+ - Provide a valid name for your application and click on ![save][save].
+Again, your application name should start with your namespace.
+In this example the application name is `greenspace-mqtt-kafka`.
  - Upload `logstash.conf`, `spark.properties` and `streamly-mqtt-kafka-0.0.1.jar` files
- - Click on the Start icon
+ - Click on ![start][start]

 ![streamly-mqtt-kafka-ui][streamly-mqtt-kafka-ui]

 ### 8. Monitor your application
-Wait until your application is running.
-Then click on Show UI icon.
-You should see something like this :
+Wait until your application's status changes to RUNNING.
+Click on ![show-ui][show-ui].
+You should subsequently see a screen similar to below screen:
 ![streamly-mqtt-kafka-spark-ui][streamly-mqtt-kafka-spark-ui]
 You can see how our Spark Streaming job _processes_ the Mqtt events stream.

 ### 9. Check your application logs
-You may have some errors and can't find why this happening.
-Application logs are populated in Elasticsearch and can be visualized through Kibana.
+Application logs are populated in Elasticsearch and can be visualized in Kibana.
+No manual configuration needed.

 ![streamly-kafka-cassandra-logstash-kibana-ui][streamly-kafka-cassandra-logstash-kibana-ui]

 ### 10. Visualize your data
-  - Download and query kafka to consume all published events
+ - Download and query kafka to consume all published events.
+Issue the following commands in your terminal (replace `greenspace-kafka-logstash` with your topic) :
 ```bash
  host$ wget http://www-us.apache.org/dist/kafka/0.10.1.1/kafka_2.10-0.10.1.1.tgz
  host$ tar xvzf kafka_2.10-0.10.1.1.tgz host$ cd kafka_2.10-0.10.1.1/ host$ bin/kafka-console-consumer.sh --bootstrap-server apps.streamly.io:29093 --topic greenspace-mqtt-kafka --from-beginning
 ```
-The output console looks like this:
+The output console should look as depicted below:
 ![streamly-kafka-cassandra-logstash-kafka-consumer][streamly-kafka-cassandra-logstash-kafka-consumer]